 The role will also work to enhance and foster a strong community of practice amongst pathway coaches, remaining fully aligned to Triathlon Australia’s HP vision including knowledge sharing, professional development, and growth opportunities for all.

-Expressions of Interest for the Emerging Talent and U23 Squad will be open on Thursday 8th July.
+Expressions of Interest for the Emerging Talent and U23 Squad are now open.
+Click here to apply.

 Read the 2021/22 Development Pathway Guidelines & Parent/Athlete Info here.

 The selection policy and appeals policy for season 2021/2022 can be found here.